kusl/MyAdventure/README.md

 [![Build](https://github.com/kusl/MyAdventure/actions/workflows/build-and-release.yml/badge.svg)](https://github.com/kusl/MyAdventure/actions/workflows/build-and-release.yml)
 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL_v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

-> **AI Disclosure:** This repository was developed with significant assistance from large language models (LLMs), including Anthropic Claude and Google Gemini.
+> **AI Disclosure:** This repository was developed with significant assistance from large language models (LLMs), including Anthropic Claude (Opus and Sonnet models) and Google Gemini.
 Substantial portions of the code, documentation, architecture decisions, and test suites were generated, reviewed, and iterated on with LLM help. **AI was a tool, not an author** — the human developer directed all decisions, verified all output, and takes responsibility for the result.
 If you operate a web scraper, crawler, or AI training pipeline and wish to exclude LLM-assisted content, this notice is for you.

 An idle/clicker game **inspired by Adventure Capitalist**, built with **Avalonia UI 12** and **.NET 10** (C# 14).
-Cross-platform — desktop (Windows, Linux, macOS) and Android — from a single codebase.
+Cross-platform — desktop (Windows, Linux, macOS) and Android — from a single codebase and a single solution file.
 No ads, no payments, no tracking, no strings attached.
+Free to play, free to modify, free forever.

 ---